Bella Thorne Gets Soaking Wet In Blue Bikini As She Takes A Dip In The Pool

 Bella Thorne isn’t shy about showing off her body and often posts photos of herself rocking tiny bikinis, skimpy ensembles, and low-cut tops.
 This week was no different as the actress showed off her curves in a tiny blue bikini for her latest Instagram update.

-On Sunday, Bella took to social media to share a two new photos of herself sporting the skimpy swimwear as she got soaking wet while taking a dip in a swimming pool.
-Thorne’s long strawberry blonde hair is parted down the middle and completely drenched as she floats in the water and looks up at the camera for the aerial view.
+On Sunday, Bella took to social media to share two new photos of herself sporting the skimpy swimwear as she got soaking wet while taking a dip in a swimming pool.
+Thorne’s long strawberry blond hair is parted down the middle and completely drenched as she floats in the water and looks up at the camera for the aerial view.
 The former Disney star sported a baby blue bikini with thin spaghetti straps, which showed off her toned arms and gave fans a peek at her cleavage below the surface of the water.

 Bella wore a no makeup look, which consisted of a fresh face, bright eyes, and nude lips.
 However, her cheeks were rosy from being outdoors.
-The actress accessorized with multiple thick silver chains around her neck, and a watch and other bracelets around both of her wrists as she smiled for the camera and even showed off one of her small tattoos on her shoulder.
+The actress accessorized with multiple thick silver chains around her neck.
+A watch and other bracelets adorned both of her wrists as she smiled for the camera and even showed off one of her small tattoos on her shoulder.

-Of course, Thorne’s fans went wild over the shots, and took to the comment section to gush over the actress’ latest photos.
+Of course, Thorne’s fans went wild over the shots and took to the comment section to gush over the actress’s latest photos.

 “Sun kissed beauty,” one social media user stated.